 Lead nurturing is fundamental to the inbound marketing process.

-Including videos on your landing pages increases the time visitors spend on your page, helps establish trust ultimately converts more leads.
+Including videos on your landing pages increases the time visitors spend on your page, helps establish trust and ultimately converts more leads.

-A landing page video has a highly focused goal: convincing visitors to take a specific action that will move them along the buyer’s journey.
+Corporate video has a highly focused goal: convincing visitors to take a specific action that will move them along the buyer’s journey.
 There are several things you can do to your landing page video to support this.

 Gated content is an exercise in give and take.
 Landing page best practices require that your forms reflect the value of your offer.
 This philosophy stands true for video too.